mpinb/in_silico_framework/CONTRIBUTE.md

 - Attribute blocks, argument blocks and other blocks are indented.
 Note that indentation also impacts rst (see example below)
 - Arguments and attributes are listed with their type in brackets: `attr_arg (type): descr`

-In addition to these guidelines, ISF imposes one additional rule for docstrings:
+In addition to these guidelines, ISF adds one additional rule for docstrings:

-- Class docstrings always end with a list of their attributes.
-This is in contrast to the [PEP-257 convention](https://peps.python.org/pep-0257/) where attribute docstrings come after each attribute.
-We use Jinja templating to parse out the attributes from the Attribute block rather than the PEP-257 convention, because the PEP-257 convention is just honestly quite a bit of work.
-That being said, you are of course also allowed to use the PEP-257 convention.
-Just don't mix the two.
+- Class docstrings that end with a list of their attributes are equivalent to the [PEP-257 convention](https://peps.python.org/pep-0257/).
+In PEP-257, each class attribute definition is followed by a one-line docstring.
+Howver, ISF uses Jinja templating to parse out attribute documentation from an `Attribute` block in the class definition, rather than the PEP-257 convention.
+You are of course allowed to follow PEP-257 convention.
+Just don't mix the two within a single class.

 Classes tend to be the most documentation work, so we've opted to give you an example class to showcase what you can do with documentation. `rst` directives in the docstring are allowed. most HTML themes also support example blocks, attention blocks, "see also" blocks etc.